App-vNext/Polly/docs/migration-v8.md

 `Polly.Context` has been succeeded by `ResilienceContext`.
 Here are the main changes:

 - `ResilienceContext` is pooled for enhanced performance and isn't directly creatable.
-Instead, use the `ResilienceContextPool` to get an instance.
+Instead, use the `ResilienceContextPool` class to get an instance.
 - Directly attaching custom data is supported by `Context`, whereas `ResilienceContext` employs the `ResilienceContext.Properties` property.
 - Both `PolicyKey` and `PolicyWrapKey` are no longer a part of `ResilienceContext`.
 They've been relocated to `ResiliencePipelineBuilder` and are now used for [telemetry](advanced/telemetry.md#metrics).
 - The `CorrelationId` property has been removed.
-For similar functionality, you can either use `System.Diagnostics.Activity.Current.Id` or attach your custom id using `ResilienceContext.Properties`.
+For similar functionality, you can either use `System.Diagnostics.Activity.Current.Id` or attach your custom Id using `ResilienceContext.Properties`.
 - Additionally, `ResilienceContext` introduces the `CancellationToken` property.

 ### `Context` in v7